Izhevsk: The Soviet period

 Military industry remained the core of the local economy after the war, so Izhvesk was designated a closed city, inaccessible to foreigners.
 The city's Izhmash factory began manufacturing the AK-47 automatic rifle in 1948, and continues to produce modern variants of the design to this day.
 The rifle's designer, Mikhail Kalashnikov lived in Izhevsk until his death in 2013.
 In 1966, Izhmash began manufacturing the Izh brand of automobiles.

 In 1984, the city was renamed Ustinov; in honor of former minister of defense Dmitry Ustinov.
 Three years later, after vocal protests by a significant number of citizens, Izhevsk regained its historical name.

 In the 1990s two memorials were erected, on the powder depot and in the Northern cemetery, in memory of a few who were shot during the Great Terror.

 Izhevsk weathered the post-Soviet years reasonably well, carried through by the continued demand for its military products.
 The city remains an important industrial and military center of the country, referred to as the "Armory of Russia", a title it shares with the city of Tula.

 2022 school shooting

-On 26 September 2022, Artyom Kazantsev, a former pupil, committed a mass shooting at School No. 88 in the city.
+On 26 September 2022, Artyom Kazantsev committed a mass shooting at School No. 88 in the city.
 Eighteen people, including eleven children, were killed, and 24 others were injured.
 The school has about 1,000 pupils.
 Kazantsev later killed himself at the scene.